ras70lsa/slogo/DESIGN.md

 In this form, the functionality is provided to change the visual representation of the model without changing the model itself and the model can be changed without changing the front end.

-View:
+View: see front end package.
-Model: Interpreter, NonLinearCommand, Model
+Model: see backend package.
 Controller: Controller, Parser

 #####APIs